 Exchange rate of the euro EUR to CUP according to elTOQUE: 635 CUP.

-Exchange rate from MLC to CUP according to TOQUE: 400 CUP.
+Exchange rate of MLC to CUP according to elTOQUE: 400 CUP.

 This Monday, the dollar closed at 590 CUP, marking its fourth consecutive historical record.

-The increase has been steady and rapid throughout the last week: 572 CUP on May 29; 575 on the 30th, and 580 on the 31st.
+The increase has been sustained and accelerated throughout the past week: 572 CUP on May 29; 575 on the 30th, and 580 on the 31st.

-May 2026 had already established itself as the worst month in the recent history of the Cuban peso: the dollar opened the month at 535 CUP and closed at 580 CUP, accumulating a rise of 45 pesos in 30 days, an increase of 8.4%.
+May 2026 had already established itself as the worst month in the recent history of the Cuban peso: the dollar opened the month at 535 CUP and closed it at 580 CUP, accumulating a rise of 45 pesos in 30 days, an increase of 8.4%.

 The euro stabilizes in the informal market

-The European currency has experienced a rapid escalation throughout 2026: it surpassed 600 CUP for the first time on April 19, reached 620 CUP on May 8, 635 CUP on May 20, and 645 CUP on May 28.
+The European currency has experienced a rapid rise throughout 2026: it surpassed 600 CUP for the first time on April 19, reached 620 CUP on May 8, 635 CUP on May 20, and 645 CUP on May 28.

 Behind this currency spiral, there are profound structural factors.